Vendor Financing Meaning

 Example of Vendor Financing

-Assume a manufacturing company A wants to procure raw materials from company B for worth 10 Million.
-Company A can only pay 4 million to company B due to its liquidity crunch.
-In this case company B agrees to give raw materials worth 10 Million after taking 4 million.
+Assume a manufacturing company A wants to procure raw materials from company B worth 10 Million.
+However, company A can only pay 4 million to company B due to its liquidity crunch.
+In this case, company B agrees to give raw materials worth 10 Million after taking 4 million.
 For the remaining 6 million outstanding amount, company B charges the company a nominal interest rateNominal Interest RateNominal Interest rate refers to the interest rate without the adjustment of inflation.
-It is a short term interest rate which is used by the central banks to issue loans. of 10% for a certain period of time.
-Now company A can procure raw materials worth 10 million by paying 4 million upfront and the remaining 6 million in instalments for 10% of the interest rate.
+It is a short term interest rate which is used by the central banks to issue loans. of 10% for a certain period.
+Now company A can procure raw materials worth 10 million by paying 4 million upfront and the remaining 6 million in installments for 10% of the interest rate.

-Vendor financing allows the business owners to purchase the required goods and services without being able to approach the financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+Vendor financing allows the business owners to purchase the required goods and services without approaching the financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. for funds.
 This will help them save a good interest on the borrowed amount.
 Sometimes banks also ask for collateral to give loans which can be mitigated if opted for vendor financing.
-The business owners can use the credit limit given by banks for other ventures (expansion, machinery, supply chain, resource).
+Moreover, the business owners can use the credit limit given by banks for other ventures (expansion, machinery, supply chain, resource).
 This will, in turn, boost the revenue.
 The crucial point is that it establishes a relation between a borrower and the vendor.

-Not receiving the cash for the sale of goods/services is not ideal in terms of business but it is better not doing sales and generating sales at all.
+Not receiving cash for goods/services is not ideal for business, but making and generating sales is better.
 The vendor also earns interest on their financed amount.
-For a firm doing small business, it often uses equity vendor financing which is also sometimes referred to as inventory financingInventory FinancingInventory financing is a short-term loan or a line of credit that keeps revolving after a pre-decided time period and is used to finance the company's inventory, with the purchased inventory acting as collateral for the loan.
+A small business firm often uses equity vendor financing, sometimes referred to as inventory financingInventory FinancingInventory financing is a short-term loan or a line of credit that keeps revolving after a pre-decided time period and is used to finance the company's inventory, with the purchased inventory acting as collateral for the loan.
 If the firm fails to repay the loan, the lender has full authority to seize and sell the inventory in order to recover the lent capital..
-Vendor on giving the finance to business owner receives a vendor note mentioning all the particulars of the transactions along with the terms.
+On giving the finance to the business owner, the vendor receives a vendor note mentioning all the particulars of the transactions and the terms.

 - The vendor increases his sales by a significant amount.